 From where did you get the presented C++ table?

 You have been my most productive reader ever.
 Besides having found the portability fail using static variables inside ifs, now you put in check the precedence table comparison between these two languages.
 In fact, some things were not so clear in that post.
 Let's clarify everything now (or at least try) using trustworthy sources, including the Wikipedia link sent to me.

-The first doubt it’s about the most basic principle: what is a precedence table?
-Well, it is who defines, amount a set of concurrent operations in a language, which will be the evaluation order_._ In other words, who cames first, who cames next, etc. Through this table is possible to know all the language facts, as the fact that the multiplication operators are evaluated before the addition operators.
+The first doubt it's about the most basic principle: what is a precedence table?
+Well, it is what defines, amount a set of concurrent operations in a language, which will be the evaluation order.
+In other words, what cames first, what cames next, etc. Through this table is possible to know all the language facts, as the fact that the multiplication operators are evaluated before the addition operators.

 This way, the table can resolve 99% of the evaluation order issues in a language, but it is not perfect.

 Let's see, by example, the conditional operator, most of the times known by ternary operator.
 Given its peculiar format, even having the precedence lower than the comma operator, the language doesn't allow a misinterpretation.
 If so,

 a ? ( b , c ) : d

 ( a ? b ) , ( c : d )

 that would be the logic result if we followed the precedence table, since the comma operator has lower precedence than the ternary operator.
 But that doesn't make any sense in the language, and that's why the first form is understood by the compiler, even contradicting the precedence table.
 This is corroborated by the following quote from Wikipedia in the page you shared:

 A precedence table, while mostly adequate, cannot resolve a few details.
 In particular, note that the ternary operator allows any arbitrary expression as its middle operand, despite being listed as having higher precedence than the assignment and comma operators.